ariebesehl/RaggedAlliance2/README.md

 Once it's started, there are two modes it works: One will hot-load locations, the other cold-loads them before the server starts.
 Faster systems (>= e.g. Ryzen 2700X) should use the latter, slower the former (e.g. <=i5-3470), this is a user-defined setting, the default I think is to hot-load, so you may need to wait five minutes until the server is warm and ready (you can join beforehand, but only a progress indicator will be there, no enemies or anything).

 You parajump in; left-click the location, right-click and hold to drag the map around AND set the direction you want to be faced inserting, mouse-wheel to zoom, and then click OK to spawn in.
 Liberated locations in your control will show up on the left side of the map as an alternative spawn location, without parajumping.
-The default intention is Imuri Island -> Koumac -> Bala Airport, much like Omerta -> Drassen, but the parajump allows you to pick any location you'd want, whatever, it's all code that runs as generic as possible.
+The default intention is Imuri Island -> Koumac -> Bala Airport, much like Omerta -> Drassen, but the parajump allows you to pick any location you'd want, since it's all code designed to run as generic as possible.

 ## Known Issues
 - ~~Spawning in the first time is a bit buggy.~~ ~~May have been fixed.~~ Probably has.